Flank/flank-dashboard/docs/09_firebase_deployment.md

  Use the same account that you used to create your Firebase project (or the one that has access to it).
 3. After you have logged in, run the `firebase use --add` command, and select the project id of the project, created in previous steps.
 4. Give an alias to your project.
-5. Run the `flutter build web` command from the root of the metrics project to builds the release version of the application.
+5. Run the `flutter build web` command from the root of the metrics project to build the release version of the application.
- Recommended that you add `--dart-define=FLUTTER_WEB_USE_SKIA=true` parameter to build the application with the `SKIA` renderer.
+ It is recommended to add `--dart-define=FLUTTER_WEB_USE_SKIA=true` parameter to build the application with the `SKIA` renderer.
 4. Run the `firebase deploy --only hosting` command to deploy an application to the Firebase Hosting.

 After the deployment process finished, your application will be accessible using the `Hosting URL`, printed to console.

-## Creating test data for deployed application
+## Creating test data for the deployed application

-Once you've deployed the metrics application to the Firebase Hosting, you can create a sample data to test the application.
+Once you've deployed the metrics application to Firebase Hosting, you can create a sample data to test the application.
-The application reads data from 2 firestore collections: `projects` and `build`.
+The application reads data from 2 Firestore collections: `projects` and `build`.
 To create a sample data follow the next steps:

-1. Deploying seedData Firestore function:
+1. Deploying the `seedData` cloud function:
     1. Go to the `metrics/firebase/index.js` file and comment this line of code: `return resp.status(200).send('done');`.
-    2. Open console, navigate to `metrics` directory and run `firebase deploy --only functions` command to deploy this cloud function.
+    2. Open console, navigate to `metrics` directory and run the `firebase deploy --only functions` command to deploy this cloud function.
-    3. Once the function deployment finished, the URL will be printed to the console.
+    3. Once the function deployment is finished, the URL will be printed to the console.
      You can trigger this function to create builds from the project, using this URL.
-     This HTTP function has such query parameters:
+     This HTTP function has the following query parameters:
-        - buildsCount (required) - number of builds to be generated.
+        - buildsCount (required) - the number of builds to generate.
         - projectId (required) - the project identifier for which builds will be generated.
-        - startDate (optional) - builds will be generated with 'startedAt' property in the range from startDate to startDate - 7 days.
+        - startDate (optional) - builds will be generated with 'startedAt' property in the range from the `startDate` to `startDate - 7` days.
 Defaults to the current date.
         - delay (optional) - is the delay in milliseconds between adding builds to the project.

 2. Creating projects in Firestore Database: